 volunteering benefited you personally, he smiles and says,

-“after about a month of being at Step up on Second I volunteered to help take care of the computers.
+“after about a month of being at Step up I volunteered to help take care of the computers.
 I get so much out of my work at Step Up.
 It is great to see someone who is totally afraid of computers take the step to show up and sit before them and learn.
 I really work hard to validate those individuals for being there and to try to make them feel at ease.”

 Tell us a little about yourself and what you do, Phil: